top of page

 Instructor: Aneeqa Mazhar Wattoo

-How does the world around you- nature, the Earth, your home, your city- affect your way of being and impact the kind of writer you are?
-Do spaces figure as background characters in your writing or are characters created through their relation with spaces?
-How can you make sense of your relations with places and spaces, both real and imagined, through reading and writing fiction?
+How does the world around you- your lived environment, your home, your city, even your body- shape the way you write?
+Do places function as backdrops to the main plot in your story, or are they central characters in their own right?
+How can you make sense of your relationship to places and spaces, both real and imagined, through reading and writing fiction?

 About Aneeqa